Cookies Policy

 About

-Hugo Paredes (M) received B.Eng. and Ph.D. degrees in Computer Science from the University of Minho, Braga, Portugal, in 2000 and 2008, and the Habilitation title from the University of Tras-os-Montes e Alto Douro (UTAD), Vila Real, Portugal in 2016.
+Hugo Paredes (M) received B.Eng. and Ph.D. degrees in Computer Science from the University of Minho (2000 and 2008), and the Habilitation title from the University of Tras-os-Montes e Alto Douro - UTAD (2016).
 He was software engineer at SiBS, S.A. and software consultant at Novabase Outsoursing, S.A.
-Since 2003, he has been at UTAD, where he is currently Associate Professor with Habilitation, lecturing on systems integration and distributed systems.
-In 2017 he was a visiting faculty at Human Computer Interaction Institute at Carnegie Mellon University, Pittsburgh, PA.
-Currently he is the director of the Master Program in Informatics Engineering at UTAD, and a member of the managing board of the PhD in Computer Science at UTAD.
+Since 2003, he has been at UTAD, where he is currently Full Professor.
+In 2017 he co-founded Robocode Generation, Lda, a start-up company, UTAD spin off, where he is scientific consultant.
+During 2017 he was a visiting faculty at Human Computer Interaction Institute at Carnegie Mellon University.
+He was Pro-Rector for Digital Transition and Administrative Transformation at UTAD from May 2021 to September 2023.

-He was Assistant Coordinator of the Computer Graphics and Information Systems Center (CSIG) and he is a Senior Researcher at Institute for Systems and Computer Engineering, Technology and Science – INESC TEC.
-His main research interests are in the domain of Human-Computer Interaction, including crowd computing, collaborative systems and accessibility topics.
-He is a member of the J.UCS board of editors, was guest editor of three Special Issues in journals indexed by the Journal Citation Reports and collaborates with the organization of several international conferences.
-He has authored or co-authored more than 100 refereed journal, book chapters and conference papers.
+He is a Researcher Coordinator at the Institute for Systems and Computer Engineering, Technology and Science (INESC TEC), he is Coordinator of the Centre for Human-Centered Computing and Information Science (HumanISE).
+His main research interests are in the domain of Human-Computer Interaction, namely the topic of Human-AI applied to climate change, accessibility, health and active and healthy ageing.
+He is a member of the J.UCS board of editors, was guest editor of four Special Issues in journals indexed by the Journal Citation Reports and collaborates with the organization of several international conferences.
+He has authored or co-authored more than 150 refereed journal, book chapters and conference papers.
 He is one of the inventors of a granted patent and a patent pending request.
 He participated and lead several projects, including national and international projects, with public and private funding.

 Details